Peter King's Monday Morning QB: Mock Draft

 27. New Orleans—Frank Ragnow, C-G, Arkansas

 My surprise of the first round.
 The Saints could use a center with some position versatility.
 Max Unger is 32.
-Right guard Larry Warford will play this year at 31.
 The Saints are in an interesting position.
 They for once have no crying need entering the draft and can afford to draft, say, a sixth offensive lineman who could start in 2019 or 2020 at guard or center.
-Ragnow has time in the strong SEC at both center and guard, and the Saints think he’s the kind of brute-force player (with some athleticism) who could start for them for a few years.
+Ragnow has had time in the strong SEC at both center and guard, and the Saints think he’s the kind of brute-force player (with some athleticism) who could start for them for a few years.

 28. Pittsburgh—Jaire Alexander, CB, Louisville